vedangj-cmu/devops-recitation8-demo/README.md

     - Check the `/slow` endpoint to see the distribution of response times (100ms vs 3000ms).

 - **Application Map**:
     - Shows the components and their dependencies.
-You should see your containerized app node making calls (if any external dependencies existed, they would show here).
+You should see your AKS deployment making calls (if any external dependencies existed, they would show here).